saschultz/volunteer_tracker/README.md

 ## Description

-As the third independent project at Epicodus as a Ruby student, this project was to create
+As the third independent project at Epicodus as a Ruby student, this project was to create a site for a hypothetical non-profit organization so they could track their projects and volunteers.
+The site would allow the non-profit employee to create a new project on the site, and then add volunteers to the projects.
+The non-profit employee would also have the capability to update and delete a project and/or a volunteer.

 ## Setup/Installation Requirements

+* Run Postgres in the terminal
+* Open psql by running command psql
+* In psql, run CREATE DATABASE volunteer_tracker;
+* Run \c volunteer_tracker;
+* Run CREATE TABLE projects (id serial PRIMARY KEY, name varchar);
+* Run CREATE TABLE volunteers (id serial PRIMARY KEY, name varchar, project_id int);
+* Run CREATE DATABASE volunteer_tracker_test WITH TEMPLATE volunteer_tracker;

 * Copy the URL to this repository
 * Open terminal and navigate to the desktop
 * Clone this repository using command: git clone "insert-url-here"
 * Open code in text editor of choice

+* To run Sinatra use command 'ruby app.rb' to see the site take stage on localhost:4567

 ## Known Bugs